-My work is inspired by the incredible diversity of animals that exist across the world.
+My work is inspired by the incredible diversity of animals that exists across the world.
 I am interested in man’s interpretation of this throughout history and the ways in which the animal kingdom is perceived through different aspects of culture.
-It is the variety in our perception that is formed from experiencing animals, through the variety in their behaviour and their physicality, and how this is embellished within culture that drives my practice.
+It is the variety in human perception that is formed from experiencing animals, through their charismatic behaviour to their physicality, and how this is embellished within culture that drives my practice.

 Selected solo exhibitions

 2019: Hit List.
 Creswell crags museum, Nottinghamshire.
 2nd -23rd August.